|

 ready to unite all of them - under Prussian leadership, of course.

-Hot topic of the day
+Hot Topic of the Day

-Hohenzollern-Sigmaringen) on the Spanish throne, which Queen
+Hohenzollern-Sigmaringen, on the Spanish throne, which

-between the two countries (see any map) and sent an ambassador to the Prussian
+sandwiched between the two countries (see any map) and sent an ambassador to the Prussian

 king.